FredrickAdjei/learnkubernetes/Imperative&Declrative/readme.txt

 kubectl expose pod nginx --type=NodePort --port=80 --name=nginx-service --dry-run=client -o yaml

 (This will automatically use the pod's labels as selectors, but you cannot specify the node port.
 You have to generate a definition file and then add the node port in manually before creating the service with the pod.)

+-Create a pod called httpd using the image httpd:alpine in the default namespace.
+Next, create a service of type ClusterIP by the same name (httpd).
+The target port for the service should be 80. (creating a sevice for a not alreadying running pod)
+ * kubectl run httpd --image=httpd:alpine --port=80 --expose

+kubectl apply -f <filename> - stores last applied configuration, it's stored on the live object configuration on the Kubernetes cluster itself as an annotation named a last applied configuration.
+So remember that this is only done when you use the apply command.
+The kubectl create or replace command do not store the last applied configuration like this.